Frances Hollis Brain Foundation Fund

 Funding for nonprofit organizations in Atlanta

-Nonprofit organizations seeking funds in 2024 must meet the following requirements:
+Nonprofit organizations eligible to be invited for participation must meet the following requirements:

 • Past grantees must have submitted a prior grant report